fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     will generate TFIDF vectors from the corpus.
 You will then call this method on a given corpus.
 The preceding code generates the following
     output:
 ![](./images/B16062_02_25.jpg)

-Figure 2.25: TFIDF representation of the 10 most frequent terms

 The preceding output represents the TFIDF vectors for each row.
 As you can see from the results, each document is represented by a list whose